Amber Battle’s shoulders crumpled.

 Now, it looks like she may not have been truthful with the police when she filed the initial report.

-A Texas Tech Police Department offense report released June 30 accused Bethel — enrolled in his first month at the school after graduating from Booker T. Washington High in Miami in May — of “causing serious bodily injury” by hitting Amber Battles on Saturday.
+A Texas Tech Police Department offense report released June 30 accused Bethel — enrolled in his first month at the school after graduating from Booker T. Washington High in Miami in May — of “causing serious bodily injury” by hitting Battle on Saturday.

 The one-page report states the attack included “hands, fists, feet, etc.”